mouelhis/adawrplatoon/README.md

 https://www.youtube.com/watch?v=vIlWZUfYKIY<br/>
 https://www.youtube.com/watch?v=Cl-vGISxBe4

 Robots are directly controlled by Romeo All-in-One V1.3 boards enslaved by Raspberry Pi (RPi) 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels.
 The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in [\[Ref\]](https://hal.archives-ouvertes.fr/hal-01592739).
-Distribution in the application is managed by the middleware PolyORB (maintained by AdaCore).
+Distribution is managed by the middleware PolyORB (maintained by AdaCore).

 ## Wheeled robots

 Robots should be mounted according the architecture provided in [\[Ref\]](https://hal.archives-ouvertes.fr/hal-01592739); the first settings are the following:
 * flash the Arduino code `arduino/sketch_romeo.ino` under the low-level Romeo controllers of robots:
-  - robots should be connected by USB to your host;
+  - the Romeo board should be connected by USB to your host;
-  - use the tool `arduino` under your host to flash the code;
+  - use the tool `arduino` to flash the code from your host ;
-* use preferably a real-time kernel under high level RPi controllers of robots;
+* use preferably a real-time kernel under the high level RPi controllers;
-* be sure that GCC and GNAT are installed under the robot RPi controllers.
+* be sure that GCC and GNAT are installed on RPi cards.

 ## PolyORB 2014 Compilation
 ### Patching

-Sources (old) can be found under the folder polyorb-src/ of the repository; the patch polyorb-src/polyorb_2014_for_arm.patch should be applied before to enable error-free ARM compilation
+Sources (old) can be found under the folder `polyorb-src/` of the repository; the patch `polyorb-src/polyorb_2014_arm_enabled.patch` should be applied before to enable error-free ARM compilation

 ```
 cp polyorb_2014_arm_enabled.patch <polyorb_sources>/